open-compass/MathBench/README.md

 # Citation and Tech Report
 If you use MathBench in your research, please cite the following paper:
 ```
-@misc{liu2024mathbench,
+@inproceedings{liu2024mathbench,
   title={MathBench: Evaluating the Theory and Application Proficiency of LLMs with a Hierarchical Mathematics Benchmark},
-      author={Hongwei Liu and Zilong Zheng and Yuxuan Qiao and Haodong Duan and Zhiwei Fei and Fengzhe Zhou and Wenwei Zhang and Songyang Zhang and Dahua Lin and Kai Chen},
+  author={Liu, Hongwei and Zheng, Zilong and Qiao, Yuxuan and Duan, Haodong and Fei, Zhiwei and Zhou, Fengzhe and Zhang, Wenwei and Zhang, Songyang and Lin, Dahua and Chen, Kai},
-      year={2024},
-      eprint={2405.12209},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  booktitle={Findings of the Association for Computational Linguistics ACL 2024},
+  pages={6884--6915},
+  year={2024}
 }
 ```